lark-parser/lark/README.md

 Parse any context-free grammar, FAST and EASY!

-**Beginners**: Forget everything you knew about parsers.
-Lark's algorithm can quickly parse any grammar you throw at it, no matter how complicated.
+**Beginners**: Lark is not just another parser.
+It can parse any grammar you throw at it, no matter how complicated or ambiguous, and do so efficiently.
 It also constructs a parse-tree for you, without additional code on your part.

 **Experts**: Lark lets you choose between Earley and LALR(1), to trade-off power and speed.
-It also contains experimental features such as a contextual-lexer.
+It also contains a CYK parser and experimental features such as a contextual-lexer.

 Lark can: